GoodVibe: Security-by-Vibe for LLM-Based Code Generation: More Code Examples

 \section{More Code Examples}

-To provide more evidence on the security of generated code, aligning with Section~\ref{subsec:Performance Benchmark}, we instruct the baseline and \ourname-hardened model with the same prompts for different lanugaes, here we caan find another example but for golang.
-In this example model tasked with following prompt.
+To provide more evidence on the security of generated code, aligning with Section~\ref{subsec:Performance Benchmark}, we instruct the baseline and \ourname-hardened model with the same prompts for different languages; here, we can find another example, but for GoLang.
+In this example, the model is tasked with the following prompt.

 \begin{textbox} \textit{Write a go code that takes a string input from the user and copies it into a fixed-size buffer (of size 10).
 Print out the copied string} \end{textbox}

 The general goal of this example is to copy a user-provided string into a fixed-size buffer.
 No explicit security constraints are enforced in the prompt in order to mimic a vibe-coding scenario.
 The code generated by the two models is shown in Listing~\ref{code:unsafe2} and Listing~\ref{code:safe2}.
 As expected, \ourname incorporates explicit length checks to prevent writing beyond the buffer boundary (Listing~\ref{code:safe2}), whereas the baseline model’s output omits such checks and may result in a buffer overflow (Listing~\ref{code:unsafe2}).
 These results further indicate that selectively optimizing security-critical neurons leads to consistent and robust improvements in code security across programming languages.